leslie-werner/bikesharing/README.md

 <!--There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt) -->

+Starting a bike sharing service could be a good business adventure.
+When looking at the data, we can see that a majority of the users are using the bikes for around 20 minutes.